zollo/ansible-role-powershell/README.md

 The version of PowerShell Core to install (example `6.2.3`), `latest` will find the newest release.

+    powershell_modules: []

+List containing PowerShell modules to install from the PowerShell Gallery.

     powershell_debian_package_name: powershell

 The package name for Debian based installations, `powershell-preview` will install a prerelease version.

     powershell_redhat_package_name: powershell

-The package name for Debian based installations, `powershell-preview` will install a prerelease version.
+The package name for Red Hat based installations, `powershell-preview` will install a prerelease version.

     powershell_windows_enable_context_menu: false

-This property controls the option for adding the Open PowerShell item to the context menu in Windows Explorer.
+Windows Only - This property controls the option for adding the Open PowerShell item to the context menu in Windows Explorer.

     powershell_windows_enable_psremoting: false

-This property controls the option for enabling PowerShell remoting during installation.
+Windows Only - This property controls the option for enabling PowerShell remoting during installation.

     powershell_windows_enable_register_manifest: false

-This property controls the option for registering the Windows Event Logging manifest.
+Windows Only - This property controls the option for registering the Windows Event Logging manifest.

 Dependencies
 ------------